EGR314-Team-304/EGR314-Team-304.github.io/Team-Organization.md

 ### Product Mission Statement

 > *“To leverage each of our team member’s areas of expertise to design and build a reliable, attractive, and functional weather station with a small form factor.
 The product will solve a real world environmental problem using sensors and actuators.
 Our product will be similar in quality to commercially available, professionally designed products.”*

+See [Appendix A](Appendix-A) for further Team Organization content.